L0 Series

-The L0 Series (Eru-zero-kei) is a high-speed maglev train that the Central Japan Railway Company (JR Central) is developing and testing.
+The L0 Series (Eru-zero-kei) is a high-speed maglev train which the Central Japan Railway Company (JR Central) has been developing and testing.
 JR Central plans to use the L0 series on the Chūō Shinkansen railway line between Tokyo and Osaka, which is under construction.

 The L0 series uses the Japanese-designed SCMaglev system.
 Mitsubishi Heavy Industries and Nippon Sharyo, a subsidiary of JR Central, are building fourteen pre-production vehicles.